 Questions?
 Let me know in the comments!

-- 1 tbsp ground flax seeds (see note below)
+- 1 tablespoon ground flax seeds (see note below)

-- 3 tbsp water , room termperature or lukewarm
+- 3 tablespoons water , room termperature or lukewarm

 - This recipe will make one flax egg which is an equal replacement for 1 regular egg.
 The recipe can be doubled, if needed.